OfficeDev/office-js-docs-pr/docs/outlook/get-and-set-recurrence.md

 # Get and set recurrence

 Sometimes you need to create and update a recurring appointment, such as a weekly status meeting for a team project or a yearly birthday reminder.
-You can use the JavaScript API for Office to manage the recurrence patterns of an appointment series in your add-in.
+You can use the Office JavaScript API to manage the recurrence patterns of an appointment series in your add-in.

 > [!NOTE]
 > Support for this feature was introduced in requirement set 1.7.
 See [clients and platforms](../reference/requirement-sets/outlook-api-requirement-sets.md#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.